Amy Allen - SENCo

 Suzy Saddington - Learning Support Assistant

-I live in Quorn with my husband, 2 children and our crazy Boxer dog, Darcy.
-I have a BSc (Hons) degree in Human Psychology and am currently studying for my Level 3 diploma for the Early Years Educator.
-I feel very privileged to have such a rewarding role in the Foundation Stage team.
-I enjoy exercising regularly and spending lots of time with my family and friends.
+I live in Quorn with my husband, and 2 children.
+I have a BSc (Hons) degree in Human Psychology and a Level 3 diploma for the Early Years Educator.
+I feel very privileged to have such a rewarding role working at St Barts school.
+In my free time I enjoy exercising regularly and spending lots of time with my family and friends.

 Emily Shaw - Learning Support Assistant